-- Choose appropriate fonts for your label design.
+Choose appropriate fonts for your label design.
 Once you have your image, you can add logos or text.
 For your text, the absolute minimum font is four points.
 Choose a font that is quite thick.
 The bolder the better.
 Then, use a minimum number of words as space is limited.
 Any lines in your artwork should be at least one point in thickness.

 Prepare and save your file correctly.
 Firstly, convert fonts to outlines in case your label printer does not have the fonts you request.
 However, when you convert your fonts to outlines, it means you can no longer edit your text so you need to save the original copy before converting the file to outlines.
 The outlines file should be saved as a PDF file.
 The original file is saved in Illustrator (AI) or Indesign (ID).